ChristinaKriaridou/Genotype-Imputation-with-FImpute/README.md

 The dataset in this practical was filtered with PLINK v.1.9 (Purcell et al., 2007).
 Individuals with just one of their two parents genotyped or > 20% missing genotypes were excluded from the analysis.
 SNPs with > 10% missing genotypes; significant deviation from Hardy–Weinberg Equilibrium (P-value < 10−6); MAF < 0.05; or Mendelian error rates > 10% were also excluded from subsequent imputation analyses.
 After filtering 606 individuals and 78,035 SNPs remained in the dataset.
 The first chromosome that we are going to use consists of 4,424 SNPs.

-## 3. MASK SNPs PROPORTIONAL TO CHROMOSOME LENGTH AND EQUALLY SPACED
+## 3. MASK SNPs PROPORTIONALY TO CHROMOSOME LENGTH AND EQUALLY SPACED
 To mask a certain number of SNPs on chromosome 1 (that we are going to impute later), we will use the code in this repository: https://github.com/Roslin-Aquaculture/Select-SNPs-to-generate-low-density-panels.